Avoid delays by understanding the IRB process from protocol submission to review, revision, and approval.

 - verify that training is complete (for expedited and full board studies)

-- verify completeness of study materials and/or coordinate with the PI to achieve completion
+- verify completeness of study materials and/or coordinate with the PI to obtain missing or inadequate materials

-- analyze the submission to determine the review type (exempt, expedited, or full board)
+- analyze the submission to determine the review type (exempt, expedited, full board, prescreening, or reliance agreement)

 - determine whether the study is a clinical trial

-- Based on their administrative review, IRB staff will either approve the study as "exempt" or send the submission to a committee member for their review.
+- Based on their administrative review, IRB staff will either issue an administrative determination (exempt, prescreening, reliance), or send the submission to a committee member for their review.

-- If IRB staff or the designated committee member(s) determine that the protocol requires revision, IRB staff will email the PI with specific feedback and requests.
+- If IRB staff or the designated committee member(s) determine that the protocol requires revision, IRB staff will contact the PI via RASS-IRB (and email) with specific feedback and requests.

 Maintaining Compliance After Approval